Catalogue: Traditional Program:

 GDS 110/111, COM 203, or COM 420

-In addition, a foreign language must be completed through the intermediate level (202).
+In addition, a foreign language must be completed through the intermediate level (202), or two languages through the beginning level.

 The minor in creative writing includes the following requirements (24 hours):